seqan/seqan/manual/source/Tutorial/Sequences.rst

 :dox:`Segment Segments` are contiguous subsequences that represent parts of other sequences.
 Therefore, their functionality is similar to the :dox:`String` functionality.
-In SeqAn, there are three kinds of segments: :dox:`InfixSegment`, :dox:`PrefixSegment PrefixSegment`, and :dox:`SuffixSegment`.
+In SeqAn, there are three kinds of segments: :dox:`InfixSegment`, :dox:`PrefixSegment`, and :dox:`SuffixSegment`.
-The metafunctions :dox:`SegmentableConcept#Infix Infix`, :dox:`SegmentableConcept#Prefix Prefix`, and :dox:`SegmentableConcept#Suffix Suffix`, respectively, return the appropriate segment data type for a given sequence type.
+The metafunctions :dox:`SegmentableConcept#Infix`, :dox:`SegmentableConcept#Prefix`, and :dox:`SegmentableConcept#Suffix`, respectively, return the appropriate segment data type for a given sequence type.

-For prefixes, we use the function :dox:`SegmentableConcept#prefix prefix` to build the prefix.
+For prefixes, we use the function :dox:`SegmentableConcept#prefix` to build the prefix.
 The first parameter is the sequence we build the prefix from, the second the **excluding** end position.
-For :dox:`SegmentableConcept#infix infix`\ es, we have to provide both the including start and the excluding end position.
+For :dox:`SegmentableConcept#infix`\ es, we have to provide both the including start and the excluding end position.
-For :dox:`SegmentableConcept#suffix suffix`\ es, the second parameter of the function denotes the including starting position of the suffix:
+For :dox:`SegmentableConcept#suffix`\ es, the second parameter of the function denotes the including starting position of the suffix:

 .. code-block:: cpp